 Smaller firms, including start-ups and certain industries, such as marketing, retail and sports, will often hire on an as-needed basis and therefore do not tend to conduct on-campus interviews.
 Develop a list of target companies and routinely visit their websites for job posting and other opportunities.
 Connect regularly with classmates, professors, alumni and personal contacts to develop relationships with individuals who work in these industries.

-Whether you are interested in smaller or larger firms, to ensure you do not miss out on any opportunities to connect with an employer or job application deadlines, check Handshake for job postings and networking events.
+Whether you are interested in smaller or larger firms, to ensure you do not miss out on any opportunities to connect with an employer or job application deadlines, check 12twenty for job postings and networking events.
+Students who are interested in careers in this cluster should join the Rice Business Society.

 Asset Management: Also known as Financial Planning or Wealth Management is the practice of helping individuals develop plans to meet their present and future financial goals, including investment and retirement planning.
 Asset managers can work in large national firms (e.g. JPMorgan Private Bank, Merrill Lynch) or smaller local firms.